 Day 5 Kibale National Park - Queen Elizabeth National Park

 After breakfast, we drive through the beautiful Kasenda Crater Lakes field to the scenic Queen Elizabeth National Park, crossing the equator along the way.
 Keep watch for the 95 mammal species and many more varieties of birds who inhabit the area.
-We settle into the Katara Lodge (3T+) or Mweya Safari Lodge (3T+) where you can enjoy uninterrupted views of the extensive savannah, and this evening we discover the area on an evening game drive.
+We settle into the Katara Lodge (3T+) or Mweya Safari Lodge (3T+) where you can enjoy uninterrupted views of the extensive savannah, and we discover the area on an evening game drive.

 Day 6 Queen Elizabeth National Park